Menu

 Create charts with Jira projects information.

-With this chart I can see projects and their budgets within a given status.
-For example, the image shows how budget is distributed among all active projects.
-Navigating through different status is as easy as selecting different options in the dropdown on the upper left.
+With this chart, I can see projects and their budgets within a given status.
+For example, the image shows how the budget is distributed among all active projects.
+Navigating through different statuses is as easy as selecting different options in the dropdown on the upper left.

 Gantt-like chart

-Now let’s move to tracking time.
-It’s a famous limitation that Jira doesn’t have native gantt charts.
-Well, one possible solution is to create a Gantt chart with eazyBI to obtain a chronological view of ALL projects.
+Now, let’s move to tracking time.
+It’s a famous limitation that Jira doesn’t have native Gantt charts.
+One possible solution is to create a Gantt chart with eazyBI to obtain a chronological view of ALL projects.

-First of all, we define two new date fields in Projectrak: Start date of Project and End date of Project.
+First, we define two new date fields in Projectrak: the start and End dates of Projects.

 How to set start date project and end date project in Jira

-Now we can define Start and End date of the projects.
-As usual, we’ll add the new fields in our Project Layout.
+Now, we can define the Start and End dates of the projects.
+As usual, we’ll add the new fields to our Project Layout.

 Information about projects in Jira